The Definitive Hiring Guide for Test Environment Managers

-This is the second installment in a series on hiring considerations within a modern enterprise software environment.
+This is the second instalment in a series on hiring considerations within a modern enterprise software environment.
 For the first installment, click here.

 Decades ago, when software projects were larger and more monolithic projects moved very slowly.
 Developers didn’t build micro-service architectures in weeks using modern software tools and processes such as Agile.
 They worked on projects with timelines measured in months or years.